 Example #3: Ode to the West Wind By Percy Bysshe Shelley

 If Winter comes, can Spring be far behind?”

-This presents an example of irregular ode, which employs neither three parts, nor four line stanzas like a Horatian ode.
-Nevertheless, each stanza of ode is distinct from the other stanzas in rhyme scheme, pattern and length.
+This presents an example of the irregular ode, which employs neither three parts nor four-line stanzas like a Horatian ode.
+Nevertheless, each stanza of the ode is distinct from the other stanzas in rhyme scheme, pattern, and length.

 “A thousand rills their mazy progress take:

 Now the rich stream of music winds along

 Now rolling down the steep amain,

 The rocks and nodding groves rebellow to the roar.”

 In the above-mentioned ode, the speaker is addressing poetry that is coming out from different places to find its echoes in nature.
 This is a good example of a true ode.